xmos/lib_xcore_math/lib_xs3_math/doc/index.rst

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
+   :glob:

    src/getting_started
-   src/notes
    src/fft_lengths

+   src/reference/index

 ``lib_xs3_math`` is a library of optimized math functions for taking advantage of the vector processing unit (VPU) on the XMOS XS3 architecture.

-See @ref getting_started to get going.
+See :ref:`getting_started` to get going.

 On GitHub
 ---------